curl/everything-curl/libcurl-http/upload.md

 A libcurl-using client can explicitly disable the use of the `Expect:` header with the [CURLOPT_HTTPHEADER](libcurl-http-requests.md) option.

+This header is not used with HTTP/2 or HTTP/3.

 ## Uploads also downloads

 HTTP is a protocol that can respond with contents back even when you upload